 Sometimes you just know something, and you don’t know why you know it.

-My parents died on the same day, August 15, 2007, the 59th anniversary of my conception.
+My parents died on the same day, August 15, 2007, on the 59th anniversary of my conception.

-They hadn’t seen or spoken to one another in over 45 years, and they were 500 miles apart.
+They hadn’t seen or spoken to one another in over 45 years, and they lived 500 miles apart.

 I’d been telling my sister (who was caring for our dad), that I thought they would die on the same day, for the past three years.
 I was caring for Mom, and a day didn’t pass when she didn’t talk about him.
 She was still mad at him for things that had happened in 1962.

 During the two days before she died, I visited her at the hospital and sat holding her hand in both of mine, just sending her love, since she mostly was too sedated with painkillers to speak.
-(She did know it was me.)
-Somehow I did NOT realize she was about to die, or I would have just sat there with her all night.
+(When asked by the nurse, “Who is here with you?”, she managed to mumble, “It’s my daughter.”)
+Somehow, I did not realize she was about to die, or I would have continued sitting with her all night.

 When the attending physician telephoned in the morning and told me her heart had stopped, I instantly imagined her beloved second husband Ralph, who had died 18 months earlier, reaching out his hand and asking her to dance, and she, stepping out of that old body riddled with IVs, catheter, oxygen tube and monitors, and the two of them tangoing off into the starry skies.

 Mom met Ralph when she was 22 and he 25; he was her older brother’s best friend.
 Her parents disapproved of the match, and they each married someone else, had some kids, and afterwards were single for decades.
 I designed and presided at a wedding for them on Maui fifty years after they first met.
 They had a ball together for fifteen years.
 After Ralph died from lung cancer, Mom seemed tired of life.